 La Paz is one of the “safest places in Bolivia to be doing it” (in regards to taking drugs)

-Anyway, I digress….
-We all sat down in Jacques’ room and introduced ourselves.
-I have to add at this point that I was the only person from my group to go with Jacques, everyone else that came with me were other tourists I hadn’t met before.
-As a result of this I formed some pretty good friendships with people I hope to meet again along the route.
+Anyway, I digress… We all sat down in Jacques’ room and introduced ourselves.
+I have to add at this point that I was the only person from my group to go with Jacques, everyone else that came with me was other tourists I hadn’t met before.
+As a result of this, I formed some pretty good friendships with people I hope to meet again along the route.

 For example, there was Emanuel from Sweden, Curtis from Alaska, Estella from Newcastle, Megan from New York and Riccardo and Danny from London.
 I think just sharing this slightly scary and unique experience kind of connected us in some way.
 It’s not every day that you go to jail and there are people doing drugs around you whilst the guy dishing them out tells everyone that it’s the safest place in Bolivia to be doing it and that he once walked through Heathrow airport with 15 kilograms of cocaine.